karstenw/FileMaker-DDR-Splitter/README.md

 The script has been used on OSX with V10 & V11 DDRs.
 Windows and DDRs V12/13 may or may not work.

+It's very fast.
+The longest run I have measured was 86s for a 420MB / 40 file DDR, creating more than 5000 files.
+A 275MB one file DDR was split in 18s.

 ## Prerequisites

 Python 2.7 - Version 2.5 and 2.6 should work.
 Version 3.x probably not.
+All libraries used are standard.

+## Caveats